Table of Contents

 Some of the causes of euthyroid hyperthyroxinemia include:

-- Displacement of T4 from binding proteins: Some drugs displace T4 from their binding proteins resulting in reduced total T4 levels, but with normal serum free T4 levels.
+Some drugs displace T4 from their binding proteins resulting in reduced total T4 levels, but with normal serum free T4 levels.
 These drugs occupy the binding sites that would normally be bound by T4, therefore, causing a fall in the total T4 levels.
 Examples of such drugs include salicylates, high-dose furosemide in chronic kidney disease patients, NSAIDs, Mefenamic acid.

-- Hereditary: Hereditary TBG deficiency is an X-linked disorder characterized by very low levels of total T4 and T3.
+Hereditary TBG deficiency is an X-linked disorder characterized by very low levels of total T4 and T3.
 However, because unbound hormone levels are normal, patients are euthyroid and TSH levels are normal.
 It is important to recognize this disorder to avoid inappropriate efforts in trying to normalize total T4 levels, as it may lead to thyrotoxicosis and is usually futile due to the rapid clearance of the unbound thyroid hormone in the absence of TBG.

-- Hormonal excess: Hormonal excess such as androgens in high doses, glucocorticoids, or the hormonal excesses observed in acromegaly and Cushing’s syndrome, may cause a fall in the serum TBG levels resulting in reduced total serum T4 levels.
+Hormonal excess such as androgens in high doses, glucocorticoids, or the hormonal excesses observed in acromegaly and Cushing’s syndrome, may cause a fall in the serum TBG levels resulting in reduced total serum T4 levels.

-- Nephrotic syndrome: Nephrotic syndrome, which is characterized by urinary loss of proteins, causes urinary loss of TBG, which in turn can result in hypothyroxinemia.
+Nephrotic syndrome, which is characterized by urinary loss of proteins, causes urinary loss of TBG, which in turn can result in hypothyroxinemia.
 Usually, the patients are euthyroid, hence euthyroid hypothyroxinemia, but hypothyroidism may occur in some patients.

-- Medication: Some drugs lower serum TBG levels, presumably by decreasing production of TBG.
+Some drugs lower serum TBG levels, presumably by decreasing production of TBG.
 These drugs include L-asparaginase, danazol, niacin.

 A thyroid profile measures serum TSH, thyroxine and triiodothyronine levels.
 Total T4 and T3 can both be measured by radioimmunoassay.

 There are also direct assays that specifically measure only the free forms of these hormones.
-The latter are more clinically relevant measures, given that these are the active forms, and also due to both acquired and congenital variations in the concentrations of binding proteins between individuals.
+The latter is more clinically relevant measures, given that these are the active forms, and also due to both acquired and congenital variations in the concentrations of binding proteins between individuals.

 Depending on these thyroid hormone levels and clinical presentation, different diagnoses can be made.
 The following table summarizes the same: